Take the quiz to learn more about credit information.

-If I don’t have a bank account, can I still get a loan?No you can notYes you canYES YOU CAN: Banking information is far from being the only source of information about your payment behavior.
-Entities such as telecommunication, insurance, microloan providers, mobile laons, utility companies, and much more institutions help in building your credit profile.
+If I don’t have a bank account, can I still get a loan?Yes you canNo you can notYES YOU CAN: Banking information is far from being the only source of information about your payment behavior.
+Entities such as telecommunication, insurance, microloan providers, mobile loans, utility companies, and more institutions help in building your credit profile.
 In Kenya a psychometric score is available, enabling to make a credit decision based on one's personality.
 Creditinfo psychometric score facilitate access to finance

 A credit report gives me detailed information on my credit status.TrueFalseTRUE: A credit report is a statement that has information about your credit activity and current credit situation such as loan paying history and the status of your credit accounts.

-If I get a loan it decreases my credit score.TrueFalseFALSE: Having a loan does not decrease your credit score.
+If I get a loan it decreases my credit score.FalseTrueFALSE: Having a loan does not decrease your credit score.
 Your credit score is influenced by how well you are able to repay your credit/loan

 A credit reference bureau (CRB) is a financial institution that issues loans to its clients.TrueFalseFALSE: A credit bureau doesn’t give out loans.
 A CRB is a financial institution that collects credit data and shares credit information provided by financial institutions and other sources.
 Such information helps commercial banks, saving and credit co-operative societies (Saccos) and other microfinance institutions to assess borrowers’ ability to pay back a loan.